If there’s one thing every SaaS company is worrying about now – it’s product churn.

 For product experiments with multiple groups, you may need to do a little more analyzing.
 But as long as you keep your hypothesis in mind throughout, it’ll steer you in the right direction.

-- Product experiments enable you to make data-driven decisions about how to improve your onboarding and product experience.
+- Product experiments enable you to make data-driven decisions about how to improve your onboarding and reduce churn

 About the author